6 May 2019

 Bren Chair of Great Power Competition

-Brute Krulak Center for Innovation & Creativity
+Brute Krulak Center for Innovation and Creativity

 Marine Corps University